ampproject/amphtml/contributing/building-an-amp-extension.md

 `unlayoutOnPause`.
 Carousel by default only pauses the elements that are outside its viewport.

-Here’s an example of how `amp-instagram` destroys the iframe it has embedded when `unlayoutCallback` is called.
+Here's an example of how `amp-instagram` destroys the iframe it has embedded when `unlayoutCallback` is called.

 ```javascript